Flight Quotas Hold the Most Significant Potential for Reducing Carbon Emissions from Academic Travel

 Abstract

-The carbon footprint of academia has become a pressing concern and an emerging research area, with a particular focus on greenhouse gas emissions from research travels.
-Mitigation strategies often revolve around encouraging virtual communication and adopting more sustainable transportation modes over short distances.
-However, these approaches are rarely subjected to rigorous quantitative assessments or meaningful comparisons.
-This study analyzes a unique database of about 130,000 travel segments by car, train and plane in 159 research units across diverse disciplines and locations in France.
-We investigate the patterns and associated carbon footprint of these research travels and explore a diversity of mitigation options, including existing institutional guidelines.
-Our analysis shows that air travel overwhelmingly outweighs the carbon footprint of research travel, representing more than 96% of greenhouse gas (GHG) emissions.
+The carbon footprint of academia has become a prominent concern and a burgeoning research area, with a notable focus on greenhouse gas emissions (GHG) from research-related travels.
+Mitigation strategies often promote alternatives, such as developing virtual communication or adopting sustainable transportation modes for short distances.
+While more ambitious strategies involving the transformation of research practices are increasingly discussed, these mitigation solutions are rarely subjected to rigorous quantitative assessments or meaningful comparisons.
+This study analyzes a unique database of about 130 000 travel segments by car, train and plane in 159 research entities across a wide array of disciplines in France.
+We investigate the patterns and associated carbon footprint of these research travels and explore a diversity of mitigation options.
+Our analysis shows that air travel overwhelmingly outweighs the carbon footprint of research travel, representing more than 96% of GHG emissions.
 Intercontinental flights are infrequent (less than 10% of all plane trips) but dominate GHG travel emissions, accounting for over 64% of total emissions.
-In contrast, domestic and continental flights are the most common but their mitigation potential by modal shift to train is limited (e.g., less than 15% for trips under 1,000 km).
+In contrast, domestic and continental flights are the most common but their mitigation potential by modal shift to train is limited (e.g. less than 15% for trips under 1000 km).
 Similar reductions can be achieved by targeting a small subset of travels, for example by modulating the frequency of conference attendance.
-The greatest mitigation potential lies in moderating air mileage, for instance by reducing the number of flights.
-Strategies focusing on electrification or modal shifts for cars are found to have negligible impact.
-In the absence of low-carbon alternatives for long-haul flights, we contend that only comprehensive strategies and policies aimed at moderating air travel distance or frequency can achieve a significant reduction in the GHG emissions from academic travel.
+The greatest and possibly most robust mitigation potential lies in combining modal shift with moderating air mileage (e.g. reducing travelled distance or number of flights).
+Strategies focusing on electrification or modal shifts for cars, proposed in official guidelines, are found to have negligible impact.
+In the absence of low-carbon alternatives for long-haul flights, we contend that only comprehensive strategies and policies which include moderating air travel distance or frequency can achieve a robust significant reduction in the GHG emissions from academic travel.

 DOI